venlafaxine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a full glass of water.
+How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
 Take it with food.
-Try to take your medicine at about the same time each day.
+Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
 Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.